-As the City's HUD program year starts June 1, 2018, prior to HUD's approval of this Plan, the City will incur pre-award costs in all of the covered entitlement grants.
-Consistent with project programming outlined in the 2018 Action Plan and the estimated budgets contained within, the City finds the need to incur these pre-award costs to allow and permit programs to operate without disturbance.
+As the City's HUD program year starts June 1, 2019, prior to HUD's approval of this Plan, the City will incur pre-award costs in all of the covered entitlement grants.
+Consistent with project programming outlined in the 2019 Action Plan and the estimated budgets contained within, the City finds the need to incur these pre-award costs to allow and permit programs to operate without disturbance.
 These pre-award costs are within the estimated allocations and do not affect future program awards.
-The City will treat any increase or decrease in Consolidated Plan entitlement award amounts by applying a corresponding percentage cut/increase across programming within respective program allocation caps with the exception of amounts made available to two programs funded through interjurisdictional agreements.
-These two programs are the Youth Coordinating Board which is budgeted for \$64,803 in CDBG funds and the Juvenile Supervision Center which is budgeted for \$100,000 in CDBG funds.
+The City will treat increases and decreases in estimated 2019 Consolidated Plan entitlement award amounts through across the board proportional increases/decreases across HOME, ESG, and HOPWA programming within respective program allocation caps.
+With CDBG, the City Council elected to apply the increase in prior approved estimated budget allocations with increases to the Affordable Housing Trust Fund, Homeownership Support and Development, and Lead Reduction programs, consistent with programming priorities as detailed in the draft action plan.
+As detailed in the citizen participation plan, these changes are considered minor amendments.